 For digital play, this should be a digital image.
 Speak to your GM about their preferred image formats and size requirements.

 During their training, Pathfinder initiates attain a certain level of proficiency and background knowledge.
-To represent this, by default all pathfinders start with Pathfinder Society Lore as a trained lore skill.
+To represent this, by default all pathfinders start with Pathfinder Society Lore as a trained lore skill as a bonus skill proficiency.
 If they would already start with Pathfinder Lore skill from their background, they gain either Academia Lore or Scouting Lore as trained skills.